rickyota/CSML/README.md

     - Make sure that you indicate the same image name in `label` and `train` folder.
 1. Execute
 	```
-    conda activate csml
+  $ conda activate csml
-	bash csml.sh
+	$ bash csml.sh
 	```
 1. Inferred images are saved in ```./result/```.

-If you want to only run inferring step or run csml with various parameters, refer to `csml_onlyinfer.sh` and `csml_paras.sh`
+If you want to only run inferring step or run csml with various parameters, refer to `csml_onlyinfer.sh` and `csml_paras.sh`.